Restriction theorems for $\mu$-(semi)stable framed sheaves: Restriction theorems

 \section{Restriction theorems}

 In this section we generalize the Mehta-Ramanathan restriction theorems to framed sheaves.
-We limit our attention to the case in which the framing sheaf $F$ is a coherent sheaf supported on a divisor $\FD.$ In the framed case the results depend also on the parameter $\delta_1.$ Moreover the proofs are somehow more complicated than in the nonframed case (see, e.g., Section 7.2 in \cite{book:huybrechtslehn2010}) because of the presence of the framing.
+We limit our attention to the case in which the framing sheaf $F$ is a sheaf supported on a divisor $\FD.$ In the framed case the results depend also on the parameter $\delta_1.$ We shall follow rather closely the arguments and the techniques used by Huybrechts and Lehn to prove the Mehta-Ramanathan restriction theorems in the nonframed case (see \cite[Section 7.2]{book:huybrechtslehn2010}).
+In the framed case, the proofs are somewhat more elaborate than in the nonframed case.